T. L. Bayne: Tulane

 In 1893, he coached Tulane's first intercollegiate football team to a 1–2 record.
 That season, he arranged for his team to play Louisiana State on November 25 at Sportsman's Park in New Orleans.
 It was the initial season of football for LSU, and he made several trips to Baton Rouge to assist chemistry professor Charles E. Coates coach a team of cadets.
 Before the game, Bayne discovered that Coates was not available for the contest.
 Bayne agreed to coach both teams, and also handled ticket sales, construction of the goal posts, and officiating duties.
 He was compensated with a green umbrella.
 Tulane won, 34–0, which prompted the Chicago Daily Tribune to remark in 1955 that "Bayne's Tulane team whipped Bayne's L. S. U. team."

 From 1894 to 1895, Bayne coached the Tulane baseball team alongside Jack Dowling.

 After a one-year hiatus in which Fred Sweet coached the football team, Bayne returned to take the helm for the 1895 season.
 He coached Tulane to a 3–2 record, and finished his tenure with a final record of 4–4.
 That year, he also served as the team captain of the Southern Club.

 Death

-Bayne died on August 21, 1934 and is interred at Metairie Cemetery in New Orleans.
+Bayne died on August 21, 1934.